synodical/synodical/README.md

 ## About Synodic

 - 👋 Hi, I’m Yeeun Lee.
-- 🎓 I'm a student studying CS at Hongik University.
+- 🎓 I'm a student studying Computer Science at Hongik University.
 - 🌱 I’m currently learning Node.js and React.
 - 💪 I can use C++, C and Python.
 - 🏠 https://synodic.tistory.com/